How to run multiple services in a Docker container

 Logs for both applications can be located at

 Congrats!
-We have successfully built container for our application with Supervisor process manager.
+We have successfully built a container for our application with Supervisor process manager.

 Step #4.
 Test Docker Image